Clemson–South Carolina rivalry: History and notable games

 With both teams entering the game 5–5 and trying to become bowl-eligible, Carolina led 14–7 at the half in Clemson.
 Gamecock RB Brandon Bennett received the kick to start the third quarter, took a few steps, then turned and threw a backward pass to the other side of the field which was caught by DB Reggie Richardson who returned the ball 85 yards to the Tigers' 6-yard line.
-Bennett ran it in for a touchdown on the next play, putting Carolina ahead 21–7 and the Gamecocks never looked back, going on to win the game 33–7 and clinching a bid to the Carquest Bowl.
+Bennett ran it in for a touchdown on the next play, putting South Carolina ahead 21–7 and the Gamecocks never looked back, going on to win the game 33–7 and clinching a bid to the Carquest Bowl.